eli8527/ci22/content/schedule/week1.md

 ### After Class
 READ
-* Jill Lepore
-* Amanda Hess
+* Jill Lepore, Can the Internet be Archived?
+Add your notes/comments to the discussion page.
+Hannah, you will lead the discussion on Tuesday.

 HW
 * Finish Exercise: Screen Time
 * P1: Part 1
-* Read: Jill Lepore, Can the Internet be Archived?
-Add your notes/comments to the discussion page.
-Hannah, you will lead the discussion on Tuesday.

 ---